EarthScope/ispaq/README.md

 ### Preference files

-The ISPAQ system is designed to be configurable through the user of *preference files*.
+The ISPAQ system is designed to be configurable through the use of *preference files*.
-These are located in the ```preference_files/``` directory.
+These are usually located in the ```preference_files/``` directory.
 Not surprisingly, the default preference file is ```preference_files/default.txt``.
 This file is self describing with the following comments in the header:

 ```
 # Preferences fall into four categories:
-#  * Metrics -- aliases for user defined combinations of metrics
+#  * Metrics -- aliases for user defined combinations of metrics (Use with -M)
-#  * SNCLs -- aliases for user defined combinations of SNCL patterns
+#  * Station SNCLs -- aliases for user defined combinations of SNCL patterns (Use with -S)
+#                     SNCL patterns are station names formatted as network.station.location.channel
+#                     wildcards * and ? are allowed (*.*.*.*)
 #  * Data_Access -- FDSN web services or local files
 #  * Preferences -- additional user preferences
 #